jmegner/KillTeamResources/TTS-Beginners-guide.md

 The KT Map Base has a dice rolling area.
 To use it...

 - Click one of the {1D, 2D, 3D, 4D, 5D, 6D} buttons to clear the rolling area of dice and to place that many dice on the rolling area.
 The dice will be selected.
+If you enable "Auto Roll", the dice will also be rolled too.
-- Click "ROLL" button to roll the selected dice.
+- Clicking the "ROLL" button will roll the *selected* dice on the rolling area.
 The dice will arrange themselves by rolled value.
 - To reroll, click one of the appropriate {Low, 1, 2-, 3-, 4-, 5-} buttons to select which dice to reroll, and then click the "ROLL" button to reroll the selected dice.
   - For Ceaseless, you'll want to use the `1` button to select all the 1s to reroll.
   - For Balanced, you may want to use the `Low` button to select one lowest-valued die.